Residents' FAQ

 -

-1) Visit go.gov.sg/cdcv , select CDC Vouchers 2022, or CDC Vouchers 2021, and login with Singpass to claim your respective vouchers.
+1) Visit go.gov.sg/cdcv, select CDC Vouchers 2026 (January), and log in with Singpass to claim your CDC vouchers.

 -

-You will require a valid Singpass account and smartphone to login and claim your vouchers.
-Singpass is needed to verify your identity and prevent fraudulent claims on behalf of your household.
+You will require a valid Singpass account and smartphone to log in and claim your vouchers.
+Singpass is needed to verify your identity for voucher claims on behalf of your household.

-Please refer to the step-by-step infographics on how to claim your household’s $100 CDC vouchers or the notification letter.
+Please refer to the step-by-step infographics on how to claim your household’s CDC vouchers on vouchers.cdc.gov.sg.

 -